Le dernier sorcier

 Beautiful arrangements of traditional Christmas tunes, plus newer pieces by Stephen Paulus and Craig Courtney.

-Artists: Houston Grand Opera, Patrick Summers, Albina Shagimuratova, Rebekah Camm, Faith Sherman, Jamie Barton, Beau Gibson, Liam Bonner
+Featuring: Houston Grand Opera, Patrick Summers, Albina Shagimuratova, Rebekah Camm, Faith Sherman, Jamie Barton, Beau Gibson, Liam Bonner

 Released: May 1, 2008